tetloose/tetloose-imageR/README.md

 **Requires Advanced Custom Fields or echo the var dump of post_thumbnail and get the fields**

-1. Add thumbnail-sizes.php to functions.php
+1. Add wordpress/thumbnail-sizes.php to functions.php
 2. Regenerate Thumbnails

 ###USAGE